Your area Not set — showing everywhere

 Definition of 'Affordable Housing'

-Board position: The board did not provide a specific response to this concern before adjournment.
+Board position: The board did not provide a formal response to this specific criticism during the meeting.

 medium concern